Node.js DNS Resolution: lookup, resolve & c-ares

 -> configured nameserver

-No getaddrinfo() call sits in that path.
-No OS hosts-file lookup sits in that path.
-The configured nameservers still commonly come from OS resolver configuration at startup or reinitialization points, but the query behavior is c-ares behavior once Node is running the call.
+There is no getaddrinfo() call in that path.
+There is no OS hosts-file lookup in that path.
+The configured nameserver IPs may still come from OS resolver configuration, but once Node runs the c-ares query, the query behavior belongs to c-ares.

-That last sentence is where many bugs live.
-The c-ares path can use the same configured nameserver IPs as the OS resolver and still produce different behavior because it skipped name-service switch rules, search handling differences, local caches, or enterprise plugins.
-Same resolver address.
-Different client behavior.
+Many bugs live in that detail.
+The c-ares path can use the same configured nameserver IPs as the OS resolver and still behave differently because it skipped local hosts-file data, name-service switch rules, some search handling, local caches, or enterprise plugins.
+Same nameserver address, different client behavior.

-c-ares also means DNS query load can be visible as UDP or TCP traffic from the process to resolver servers.
-In locked-down environments, egress rules may permit the OS resolver service path and block direct DNS traffic from application containers.
+c-ares query load can also appear as UDP or TCP traffic from the process to resolver servers.
+In locked-down environments, egress rules may allow the OS resolver service path and block direct DNS traffic from application containers.
 In that setup, dns.lookup() can succeed while dns.resolve4() times out or gets refused.
-The failure belongs to network policy around the DNS query path rather than the target service.
+The failure belongs to network policy around DNS query traffic, not the target service.

 The reverse can happen too.
-A container image may have a broken hosts file or resolver policy for OS lookup, while direct c-ares queries to a known server work.
+A container image may have broken OS lookup policy, while direct c-ares queries to a known server work.
 Comparing both paths tells you whether to inspect local name-service configuration or DNS server behavior.

 dns.setServers(['1.1.1.1', '8.8.8.8']);